ShemaM/alx-project-0x01-setup/README.md

 # alx-project-0x01-setup

-Project Description
+# Project Description

 This project is a comprehensive Next.js web application that demonstrates fundamental concepts of modern web development.
 The application features multiple pages for displaying posts and users, with interactive components for adding new content.
 Built with TypeScript, Tailwind CSS, and Next.js, the project showcases best practices in component-based architecture, state management, and API integration.

-Learning Objectives
+# Learning Objectives
-By completing this project, you will:

 Set up a Next.js application with TypeScript and Tailwind CSS Implement dynamic page routing and navigation